Rustic self-catering retreats

 So just how rustic is it?
 What's it like?

 HEATING: It’s true, we don’t have central heating.
 Gasp!
-Our heating comes from the woodburne.
+Heating comes from the wood burner.
 It’s definitely a woolly jumper and slippers type of house and it does tend to be chilly in the morning when the fire has died down, but it’s not as bad as it sounds!
 We’ll show you how to drive the fire, and there’s a plug-in radiator for cold mornings.
-We also have plenty of blankets and hot water bottles.
+You’ll also have up plenty of blankets and a hot water bottle.

 WIFI: We do have wifi but be aware that we are very rural and things can go wrong with the system quite easily.
 It’s pretty good when things are running smoothly though, good enough for video calls.